ibm-cloud-docs/watson-assistant/expressions.md

 {: #expressions}

 You can write _expressions_ to specify values that are independent of, or derived from, values that are collected in steps or stored in session variables.
 You can use an expression to define a step condition or to define the value of a session variable.
+{: shortdesc}

 The Watson Assistant expression language is based on the Spring Expression Language (SpEL), but with some important differences in syntax.
 For detailed background information about SpEL, see [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/docs/5.2.13.RELEASE/spring-framework-reference/core.html#expressions){: external}.
 {: note}

+For details about the methods you can use in expressions, see [Expression language methods for actions](/docs/watson-assistant?topic=watson-assistant-expression-methods-actions).

+## Using an expression in a step condition
+{: #expression-step-condition}

+You can use an expression in a step condition if you want to condition a step on the result of a calculation based on information you have gathered during the conversation.

-For example, you might use an expression to write simple math equations.
-Maybe a customer has $200 in a savings account and wants to transfer $150 from it to a new checking account.
+For example, suppose a customer has $200 in a savings account and wants to transfer $150 from it to a new checking account.
 The funds transfer fee is $3, and the bank charges a fee when a savings account contains less than $50.
 You could create a step with a step condition that checks for this situation.
 The step condition would use an expression like this:

 ```text
 ${savings} - (${Step_232} + ${transfer_fee}) < 50